hi-chi/pipic/README.md

 - absence of numerical dispersion.

 The solvers provide a way to either suppress or eliminate numerical artefacts (instabilities, heating, numerical Cherenkov radiation, etc.) permitting larger space and time steps, as well as lower number of particles per cell.
 Because of reduced computational demands, the solvers can be found useful for quick tests of ideas, as well as for scanning parameter spaces.
-For a description of the underlying methods see [Reference](#Reference) or a [presentation at PIF24](https://plymouth.cloud.panopto.eu/Panopto/Pages/Viewer.aspx?id=86a17791-6db2-4009-be2f-b1dc00c846d0).
+For a description of the underlying methods see [Reference](#Reference), the [documentation][readthedocs] or a [presentation at PIF24](https://plymouth.cloud.panopto.eu/Panopto/Pages/Viewer.aspx?id=86a17791-6db2-4009-be2f-b1dc00c846d0).

 ---